 In other words, one of Facebook’s most useful capabilities is bringing users back after they visit your site.
 It’s a simple sales funnel trick, but it works, and the goal of every sales funnel should be to get results without overcomplicating things.

-At Foundr, we literally wrote the playbook on using Instagram to grow your brand (so you might say we’re bit biased) but it’s proving to be a powerful way for brands to get traffic to their stores.
-Recently, working with smaller accounts and micro-influencers for shoutouts in stories and posts has proved to be a great way to acquire new leads and customers for a lot of brands.
+At Foundr, we literally wrote the playbook on using Instagram to grow your brand (so you might say we’re a little bit biased) but it’s proving to be a powerful way for brands to get traffic to their stores.

 Here are some crazy facts: YouTube has 2 billion monthly active users.
-It was the most-downloaded iOS app in 2018.
 And 1 billion hours of YouTube content are viewed per day.
 The point is, it can be a powerful platform for any brand to get exposure and traffic to a store.